Spontaneous generation of spin current from the vacuum by strong electric fields: Summary

-Unfortunately, it is still difficult within the current laser technologies to realize strong electric field exceeding electron's mass scale.
-Nevertheless, similar spin current generation mechanism may be tested in condensed matter experiments.
-Weyl semi-metals, graphenes, and semi-conductors such as GaAs are good candidates, in which electron's dynamics is governed by equations similar to the Dirac equation with small gap energy.
-This is not only interesting to high-energy physics, but also to condensed matter physics, as it offers a novel way to create spin current, which does not require any spin carriers at initial time.
-Also, there appears very strong electromagnetic field in some extreme systems such as heavy ion collisions, neutron stars, and the early Universe.
+In addition to applications to condensed matter systems, there appear very strong electromagnetic fields in some extreme systems such as heavy ion collisions, neutron stars, and the early Universe.
 It is interesting to study phenomenological/observational consequences of our spin current generation mechanism in such extreme systems.
 We leave this as a future work.